-In the 2017-2018 season, Opera Idaho established its first Young Artists program.
-Opera Idaho’s Young Artists program is designed to provide training and performance experience for talented singers at the beginning of their professional careers.
+In the 2017-2018 season, Opera Idaho established its Young Artists program.
+Renamed to Emerging Artists in 2019.
+The Emerging Artists program is designed to provide training and performance experience for talented singers at the beginning of their professional careers.
 From September 2019 through April 2020, these young artists will be placed in a nurturing environment, treated as professionals and provided with compensation and a comfortable place to live.

 Sponsor one of the 2019-2020 Opera Idaho Young Artists: $5,000

-- Sponsor’s name tied to the Young Artist of your choice in printed & web marketing materials throughout the 2019/2020 Season
+- Sponsor’s name tied to the Emerging Artist of your choice in printed & web marketing materials throughout the 2019/2020 Season

 - Recognition of sponsorship on the supertitle screen prior to performances

-- Verbal recognition of sponsorship at any Young Artist specific programs including the fall recital in Boise and McCall, Operatinis and the free education outreach performances
+- Verbal recognition of sponsorship at any Emerging Artist specific programs including the fall recital in Boise and McCall, Operatinis and the free education outreach performances

-- A 30-minute performance by your sponsored Young Artist in your home or at an event of your choosing
+- A 30-minute performance by your sponsored Emerging Artist in your home or at an event of your choosing

-- Invitation to a Young Artist meet & greet event exclusive for sponsors which includes wine, appetizers and a chance to attend a rehearsal
+- Invitation to a Emerging Artist meet & greet event exclusive for sponsors which includes wine, appetizers and a chance to attend a rehearsal

-Your sponsorship helps Opera Idaho provide the following benefits for the four Young Artists while in the program:
+Your sponsorship helps Opera Idaho provide the following benefits for the four Emerging Artists while in the program:

 - Financial compensation